 Fundraisers can legally keep most of the money donated to the cause.
 Not to mention the scammers who are out there to take your money.
 Before you donate, find out whether the charity is legitimate and what percentage of donation actually go to the cause.

 You can start your research at Give or Charity Navigator.
 These organizations research charitable organizations to find out how they use the funds they receive – how much actually goes to the cause versus other expenses.

 Here are some tips to help in your research:

 - Find out if the charitable organization has a 501(c) status (IRS code for non-profit organizations).
 Non-profits have stricter requirements, and your donation may be deductible on your tax return.

 - Find about how much of each dollar is being used for the cause versus administration costs and other expenses.
-The more expenses, the less of each dollar is being used for those in need.
+The more expenses, the less of each dollar is being used for the cause.
 Look for the lowest administrative costs.

 - For cash donations, request a receipt to use as documentation on your tax returns.
-All donations over $500 will require additional documntation, so speak with your tax preparer ahead of time.
+All donations over $500 will require additional documentation, so speak with your tax preparer ahead of time.